codio-templates/hello-turtle-c-/.guides/content/Exercise-5-ac69.md

 ---

+## "Count-Up"

-Create a nested loop that produces the output below.
+For this assignment, you will use a nested loop to produce the unique output below.

 ```c++
 ....1